cmlaing/photo_gallery_v5/README.md

  This is the 5th project for Treehouse demonstrating an interactive photo gallery.
  The gallery is made primarily using CSS Grid and JavaScript.
  A search function to filter specific images is one feature of JavaScript shown here.
+ The search feature will match the image to words in each caption, as per the project requirements.
  JavaScript is also used when enlarging images and being able to cycle through them full screen.
  The layout is created with CSS Grid.